mpace965/purdue-red-ironhack/README.md

 ### Running the App

-Running the app should be as simple as cloning this repository and opening index.html.
+Running the app should be as simple as cloning this repository, setting it up on an http server, and navigating to it in your web browser.

 ## Objective